Apple: The Other American Syrup

 We first learned about apple cider syrup from Audra, a customer of ours.
 Audra purchased a Sapling Evaporator Pan from us shortly after moving to a homestead with dozens of ancient apple trees and space in the garage to store her heirloom cider press.

 Audra grew up in Weathersfield, Vermont, near the famed Wood’s Cider Mill, where she made maple syrup every spring with her family.
 In addition, there was a family cider press.
 In fact, all three of her brothers went on to found and run apple-related businesses.
 These businesses included Brown Brothers’ Cider and Cider Co.
-(Mottos: “we squeeze to please.”
+(Mottos: “We squeeze to please.”
 No joke!)
-So picking, pressing and preserving apples was a family affair.
+So picking, pressing, and preserving apples was a family affair.
 Audra canned up to twenty gallons of apple cider per year.
 She made apple cider syrup too.

 “When I saw your Sapling,” says Audra “a light went off in my brain!
 I knew about the process of making apple cider syrup and thought what an awesome way to preserve cider and create a unique local product.
 Your Sapling is such a perfect size for a small homestead.”